zhangyanyu0722/Multi-lingual-Communicator/README.md

   <img src="https://github.com/zhangyanyu0722/Multi-lingual-Communicator/blob/master/images/1.png" width="400" />
 </p>

+- After comparison, I found Google Translate API performs best from English to Chinese, Youdao URL and Youdao API have the best performance translating from Chinese to English.
+But Youdao URL and Youdao API are sensitive to punctuation.

+- [Youdao URL] and Youdao API have the same result.
+But Google API is different to [Google URL].

 ## Updates
 - 3/18/2020 : Add google NLP API, google tranlate URL, Youdao translate API and Youdao translate URL methods to do the text-to-text translation
 - 3/21/2020 : Add IBM Watson language translation API, add WebRTC structure.